JONSASSE/432-2018/slides/class26/README.md

 3. The version of Chapters 22 and 23 where all images appear is [available in HTML here](https://htmlpreview.github.io/?https://github.com/THOMASELOVE/432-2018/blob/master/slides/class24/chapters_22_and_23_draft.html), and also [in R Markdown](https://raw.githubusercontent.com/THOMASELOVE/432-2018/master/slides/class24/chapters_22_and_23_draft.Rmd).

+4. Those of you interested in Python probably already know that [PyCon 2018 is in Cleveland](https://us.pycon.org/2018/about/) May 9-17.
+Registration is $125 for students.

 ## Remaining Deliverables This Semester

 The [Schedule](https://github.com/THOMASELOVE/432-2018/blob/master/SCHEDULE.md) page is always the final word, if you are confused.